All of our content is written by humans, not robots. Learn More

 VPN installation issues are common, even with well-known VPN brands.

-• Restart your device, and then try again.
+• Restart your device, then give it another shot.

 • If you’re using antivirus software, disable it temporarily.
 It could be interfering with the installation.
 Learn how to turn off antivirus software here.

 • Check and update your network drivers.
-On Windows, you can do this in the Device Manager section of the Control Panel.
-On macOS, simply check if a software update is available, as macOS handles all driver updates.
+Windows users: head to Device Manager in the Control Panel.
+Mac users: just check for a system update – macOS handles drivers automatically.

-• Check that the VPN installer is compatible with your device.
-Check the app’s system requirements, for example.
-If you are using a Windows computer, choose the right installer (32-bit or 64-bit) for your operating system.
+• Double-check compatibility.
+Make sure the VPN works with your operating system version.
+Windows users: grab the right installer (32-bit or 64-bit) for your system.

 2. VPN Won’t Connect